Type constructor with unit (return) and bind (>>=),

 ask = askN (Proxy :: Proxy (Find (ReaderT r) m))

-type family CanDo (m :: (* -> *)) (eff :: k) :: Bool
+monad-classes: ExtensibilityState ss to distinguish their rolesmonad-classes: CanDotype family CanDo (m :: (* -> *)) (eff :: k) :: Bool

-generalises both ReaderT
+StateT generalises both ReaderT and WriterTConsider the syntactic constructions

 instance (Teletype :<: f) => Input (Free f) where